microsoft/reverse-proxy/docs/docfx/articles/transforms.md

 In code these are implemented as derivations of the abstract classes [ResponseTransform](xref:Yarp.ReverseProxy.Service.RuntimeModel.Transforms.ResponseTransform) and [ResponseTrailersTransform](xref:Yarp.ReverseProxy.Service.RuntimeModel.Transforms.ResponseTrailersTransform).

 ### ResponseHeadersCopy

+**Sets whether destination response headers are copied to the client**

 | Key | Value | Default | Required |
 |-----|-------|---------|----------|